What Is The Difference Between Garmin Echomap And Humminbird Helix Fish Finder Series?

 LakeVu and BlueChart maps are built with Navionics data, and come with contour lines with up to 1’ resolution.
 In contrast to this, the Humminbird basemap only has contour lines with 10’ to 20’ resolution.

-This is a huge difference between the Echomap and Helix series, and reflects the fact that Garmin designed the Echomap UHD series to be used as chartplotters with sonar capabilities, while Humminbird designed the Helix series to be used as fish finder sonars with mapping capabilities.
+During our testing we found that this is a huge difference between the Echomap and Helix series, and reflects the fact that Garmin designed the Echomap UHD series to be used as chartplotters with sonar capabilities, while Humminbird designed the Helix series to be used as fish finder sonars with mapping capabilities.

 With that being said, keep in mind that all units in both series come with a MicroSD port, which means you can readily add LakeMaster or SmartStrike premium maps to your Helix unit after purchase.